hiroki-repo/Gocaine-xtajit/README.md

 # Gocaine-xtajit
 is a x86 code emulator for AArch64 Wine!
-But Sorry to say that we have to test it.

 # Requirement to make use of the softwore
 Wine 8.0 or more